choreonoid/choreonoid-doc/en/simulation/pseudo-continuous-track.rst

 The "jointType" field that specifies the joint type is set to "pseudo_continuous_track".

-The "jointAxis" field specifies the rotation axis of the crawler.
-The rotation axis of a crawler is a vector that matches the rotation axis of the internal wheels that drive the crawler.
+The "jointAxis" field specifies the rotation axis of the track.
+The rotation axis of a track is a vector that matches the rotation axis of the internal wheels that drive the track.
 Here we specify "0 1 0" to match the Y-axis.

-The crawler shape is described with a Segment node.
-This part must be modeled so that the origin of the local coordinates is a point inside the crawler.
+The track shape is described with a Segment node.
+This part must be modeled so that the origin of the local coordinates is a point inside the track.

-The crawler origin and rotation axis defined here are modeled assuming that the crawler moves in the front-back direction of the model.
+The track origin and rotation axis defined here are modeled assuming that the track moves in the front-back direction of the model.

-The "CRAWLER_TRACK_R" corresponding to the right crawler is described similarly.
+The "CRAWLER_TRACK_R" corresponding to the right track is described similarly.

 Compatible Simulator Items
 --------------------------